helixbass/copheescript/README.md

      `-.._________..-'                                  | |
                                                         |_|

-CoffeeScript is a little language that compiles into JavaScript.
+CopfeeScript is a little language that compiles into PHP.

 ## Installation